-SCHOOL OF THE ARTS AND MEDIA INSTITUTE OF MIA-MI offers a continuum of services and resources to support students from the time they become a student until the time they graduate and beyond.
-These services provide the opportunity for development by helping them explore careers and personal goals, and by facilitating a smooth and supportive progression into anyone of our academic programs.
+SCHOOL OF THE ARTS AND MEDIA INSTITUTE OF MIAMI offers a continuum of services and resources to support students from the time they become a students until the time they graduate and beyond.
+These services provide the opportunity for development by helping them explore careers such as: and personal goals, and by facilitating a smooth and supportive progression into any of • our academic programs.